Hot Space: Legacy

+In a 1986 interview, Deacon stated that the reception Hot Space received was "a blow to our inner confidence as a group and it took us quite a while to get back and sort ourselves up for The Works".

 Michael Jackson, who was close friends with the band during the time, later cited Hot Space as an influence for his own album Thriller.

 In a 2015 interview with Greg Prato of Songfacts, Extreme guitarist Nuno Bettencourt described how Hot Space had been an important album for him as a musician.
 "I think it's interesting because that album taught me two things.
-It taught me that even if you're in a band as a guitar player, music doesn't have to be driven by guitar - it's about the song, first.
-But I think the main thing is that Queen actually did an album like that - it was the fans' least favorite, but it was one of my favorites because it took a risk and branched out.
+It taught me that even if you're in a band as a guitar player, music doesn't have to be driven by guitar – it's about the song, first.
+But I think the main thing is that Queen actually did an album like that – it was the fans' least favorite, but it was one of my favorites because it took a risk and branched out.
 All those synth parts they did and horns, I could always hear them with guitar in my head somehow.
 But quite oddly enough, or coincidentally enough, the title Hot Space is exactly what it meant: it's all the space between the music.
 That's what makes it funky and that's what makes it have a pocket."

 In the 2011 documentary Queen: Days of our Lives, Queen's former manager Jim Beach described Hot Space as "a disaster really [...] it didn't appeal to the hardcore Queen fans who would turn up to concerts with 'Disco Sucks' banners."

 After the conclusion of the Hot Space tour in late 1982, the band would rarely include songs from the album in their later live set-lists with only "Under Pressure" remaining as a staple until their final concerts in 1986.